 Are you Eating Your Emotions?

-Eating disorders represent serious mental health challenges characterized by harmful and often perilous relationships with food, eating practices, body image, and weight.
+Eating disorders represent serious mental health challenges characterised by harmful and often perilous relationships with food, eating practices, body image, and weight.
 These conditions can impact anyone, irrespective of age, gender, or background, and they frequently carry both emotional and physical repercussions.

 What Are Eating Disorders?

 Eating disorders extend beyond mere dietary habits; they often serve as coping mechanisms for emotional pain, low self-esteem, perfectionism, trauma, or a need for control.
-Individuals struggling with these disorders may fixate on their weight, shape, or body image to the extent that it affects their self-worth and behavior.
+Individuals struggling with these disorders may fixate on their weight, shape, or body image to the extent that it affects their self-worth and behaviour.
 If left untreated, eating disorders can lead to severe health complications and may even be life-threatening.

 Common Types of Eating Disorders